Jrhenderson11/NLP/README.md

 ## Overview:

 This repo is for natural language processing stuff, most of the stuff here is from a university module coursework which was a massive and interesting project.
 The task was, given a corpus of emails about lectures, to pick out some key information from each like where / when it was and the name of the speaker, and to attempt to categorise the email into the relevant subject.
-The final report submitted for this work is in NLPReport.pdf, it is a little squished and badly presented since we were given a page limit and I really wanted to put as much detail in as possible, in the end I got 100% on the assingment.
+The final report submitted for this work is in NLPReport.pdf, it is a little squished and badly presented since we were given a page limit and I really wanted to put as much detail in as possible, in the end I got 100% on the assignment.

 Since I enjoyed the module and I think the coursework is really interesting I'm going to try and extend it and add some new features such as the ones I suggested in the report.

 -----------------
 **Everything past here is the original readme stuff, but it's messy and disorganised so I'll try to slowly rewrite it**

 ## Usage:

 Please run in the folder from the zip, the program assumes the files are where it expects them to be